railsgirls/guides.railsgirls.com/_pages/passenger.md

 What follows is a guide to eases up developing your app (you know, the adding functionality and then checking if it actually works), with Passenger.
 The Ruby on Rails framework provides a builtin server tool, which you can access with the `rails server` command.
 The "rails server" is not an application server by itself, but just a small wrapper that launches your application in an application server.
 People do not use "rails server" in production (where other people can access and use your app).
 They use an application server such as Passenger.

+{% coach %}
-__COACH__: Passenger is an open source web application server.
+Passenger is an open source web application server.
 It handles HTTP requests, manages processes and resources, and enables administration, monitoring and problem diagnosis.
 For big shot developers there's an Enterprise Edition as well.
+{% endcoach %}

 [github-guide]: http://guides.railsgirls.com/github